Last updated: June 2026

 The SBA does not call it a down payment.
 That distinction is not semantic.
 It matters because equity injection has specific rules about what qualifies, what does not, and how it can be structured.
 Getting this wrong is one of the most common reasons deals fall apart at the lender stage.

-Every SBA 7(a) acquisition loan requires the borrower to inject at least 10% equity into the transaction.
+Every SBA 7(a) acquisition loan requires the borrower to inject at least 10% equity, measured against the total project cost (purchase price plus closing costs, working capital, and any other completion costs), not just the purchase price (SBA SOP 50 10 8, effective June 1, 2025).
+Of that 10%, at least 5% of the total project cost has to be genuine non-borrowed cash.
 The purpose is to ensure the buyer has skin in the game and that the business is not being acquired with 100% borrowed money.

 The critical word is "injection."
 The SBA cares that real economic value is going into the deal from a source that is not a loan.
 Cash qualifies.
 A seller note on full standby qualifies.
 Borrowed money from anywhere does not.

-The SBA 7(a) equity injection requirement is 10% of the total acquisition price, not a down payment.
+The SBA 7(a) equity injection requirement is 10% of total project cost (purchase price plus closing costs, working capital, and other completion costs), not a down payment.
 According to Regalis Capital's deal team, the standard structure splits this into 5% buyer cash and a 5% seller note on full standby at 0% interest with no payments during the SBA loan term.
-On a $500K acquisition, total equity injection is $50,000 structured as $25,000 cash plus a $25,000 standby seller note.
+On a $500K project, total equity injection is $50,000 structured as $25,000 cash plus a $25,000 standby seller note.

 What Counts as SBA Equity Injection?